eam/dnsdb/README.md

     $ dnsdb update ips --subnet 192.168.1.0/24 --state in_use

 This will choose an available IP from this subnet and change its state to
 <code>in_use</code>.
-If you want to allocate a particular IP (the IP with id
+If you want to allocate a particular IP just specify the
-99 in the below example), just specify its id when updating the state:
+ip when updating the state:

-    $ dnsdb update ips 99 --state in_use
+    $ dnsdb update ips 192.168.1.44 --state in_use

 ### Domains